phoenix-chronobiology/phoenix-chronobiology.github.io/docs/index.md

 --8<-- "docs/snippets/hero-image.md"

-## What
+## Vision

-The vision of the [Halberg Chronobiology Center](https://halbergchronobiologycenter.umn.edu){: target="_blank" }, at the University of Minnesota, is to:
+The Phoenix Project shares the vision of the University of Minnesota's [Halberg Chronobiology Center](https://halbergchronobiologycenter.umn.edu){: target="_blank" }.

-* To use chronobiologic principles (timing according to rhythms) for assessing cardiovascular health, detect pre-disease early, and optimize treatment administration schedules, in order to reduce the number of people who die of preventable heart attacks and strokes.
+1. Use chronobiologic principles (timing according to rhythms) for assessing cardiovascular health, detect pre-disease early, and optimize treatment administration schedules, in order to reduce the number of people who die of preventable heart attacks and strokes.
-* To understand how blood pressure and heart rate vary in response to stimuli in everyday life for health surveillance and maintenance.
+2. Understand how blood pressure and heart rate vary in response to stimuli in everyday life for health surveillance and maintenance.

-The Center's scope is global.

-To that end, the **IEEE Phoenix Project** serves the vision with two goals:
+## Mission of the Phoenix Project

-* Design and build an inexpensive, wearable, unobtrusive, and easy-to-use ambulatory blood pressure monitor.
+1. Develop an ambulatory blood pressure monitor
-* Design and build the **Phoenix Biorhythm Platform**, a Web-based platform for the analysis of chronobiological data, and the focus of this site.

-See the [Center's vision](vision/abstract.md) of the platform.

-## Who
+    * Inexpensive
+    * Unobtrusive
+    * Easy to use
+    * Collects a week of blood pressure measurements

+2. **Develop a means for chronobiological analysis of the collected blood pressure measurements**

+3. Be a learning community

+4. Deliver the monitor and analytic framework to the Halberg Chronobiology Center, for long term use on massive scale to:

+    * Obtain measures of health
+    * Encourage the development of techniques for Diagnosis, Prevention and Treatment

+**This website focuses on #2.**

+## The Phoenix Learning Community

-The Phoenix Project operates as a study group of the [Twin Cities Section of the Institute of Electrical and Electronics Engineers, IEEE](https://tc-ieee.org){: target="_blank" }.
+The **Phoenix Project** operates as a study group of the [Twin Cities Section of the Institute of Electrical and Electronics Engineers, IEEE](https://tc-ieee.org){: target="_blank" }.
 Though the Twin Cities Section is source for the project's core engineers, the project welcomes students, engineers and scientists regardless of IEEE membership.